 Not many people are accustomed to life in the desert, but the dramatic weather, rugged terrain and blazing sun are easily overcome with the right preparation.
-We’re here to help ensure you’re prepared for the excursion with practical advice on what to wear during your helicopter tour of the Grand Canyon.
+We’re here to help ensure you’re prepared for the excursion with practical advice on what to wear to the Grand Canyon during your helicopter tour.
 Let’s make you desert-proof!

 Grand Canyon’s South Rim is 7,000 feet above sea level, which means snow in winter and cool nights even in summer.
 When hiking at Grand Canyon, you’ll experience warmer temperatures in the summer along the Colorado River as temperatures can reach 120 degrees F. Weather is particularly variable in spring and fall; visitors should be prepared for a variety of climates.